AkhilTejaDoosari/DevOps-Learning-Journal/Linux/Day 01. Boot Process.md

 - Decides boot mode (CLI or GUI)
 - Manages the order and status of services

-Interview Tip: “systemd is the first user-space process.
+Tip: “systemd is the first user-space process.
 It manages services and controls boot targets.”

 ---